albindahlberg/insult-bot/README.md

 ### Overview
 The bot uses JDA (Java Discord API) for interacting with Discord Channels and JSoup to scrape and generate an insult.
-The bot is currently not up and running.
-This README will be updated when a server for it has been found.
+The bot is currently not up and running, you can however take this code, create your own bot and run it.

+### How to run
+gradle run --args="INSERT_BOT_TOKEN_HERE"